Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Tiling by Congruent Equilateral Pentagon

-The rest of the section is devoted to the calculation of the pentagon for Cases 1.4e, 1.5b, 2.6b.
-We note that the tilings for Cases 1.5b, 2.6b are all earth map tilings of distance $5$ given by Figure \ref{casespecialD}.
-The tiling for Case 1.4e is not the earth map tiling, but it has the same tile as Case 2.6b.
+The rest of the section is devoted to the calculation of the pentagons for the four cases, starting from the premise of earth map tiling.
+We also justify the existence of the pentagons.